-• An investment in the notes linked to the iShares[®] MSCI Emerging Markets ETF and the VanEck Vectors[®] Gold Miners ETF is subject to risks associated with foreign securities markets. - The MSCI Emerging Markets Index (the underlying index of the EEM) and the NYSE Arca Gold Miners Index (the underlying index of the GDX) track the value of certain foreign equity securities.
+• An investment in the notes is subject to risks associated with foreign securities markets. - The NYSE Arca Gold Miners Index (the underlying index of the GDX) tracks the value of certain foreign equity securities.
 You should be aware that investments in securities linked to the value of foreign equity securities involve particular risks.
-The foreign securities markets comprising these Underlying Assets may have less liquidity and may be more volatile than U.S. or other securities markets and market developments may affect foreign markets differently from U.S. or other securities markets.
+The foreign securities markets comprising this Underlying Asset may have less liquidity and may be more volatile than U.S. or other securities markets and market developments may affect foreign markets differently from U.S. or other securities markets.
 Direct or indirect government intervention to stabilize these foreign securities markets, as well as cross-shareholdings in foreign companies, may affect trading prices and volumes in these markets.
 Also, there is generally less publicly available information about foreign companies than about those U.S. companies that are subject to the reporting requirements of the U.S. Securities and Exchange Commission, and foreign companies are subject to accounting, auditing and financial reporting standards and requirements that differ from those applicable to U.S. reporting companies.